visualapproach/WiFi-remote-for-Bestway-Lay-Z-SPA/README.md

 -Simple to build.
 No hardware changes needed on the SPA pump.
 Just remove the display, disconnect the 6-pin ribbon cable and plug it into this device.<br>
 -Timer for chlorine.
 Hit the button on the webpage when adding cl and it will count the days for you.<br>
 -Electricity cost estimation and more<br>
 -MQTT support!
 I have it installed and working with a Raspberry Pi 4 B with Docker/Mosquitto/grafana/influxdb.
-Thanks to faboaic and 877dev for MQTT support.
+Thanks to faboaic and 877dev for MQTT support.<br>
--Schedule events like heater on/off at specific dates, with repeat functionality.
+-Schedule events like heater on/off at specific dates, with repeat functionality.<br>
--Listen to input signal on one pin and trigger a signal on another pin on desired events.
+-Listen to input signal on one pin and trigger a signal on another pin on desired events.<br>

 <br><br>